ritvikmath/jekyll-now/_posts/2017-5-15-Optimal_Med_School.md

 Here the **x axis represents GPA**, the **y axis represents MCAT score**, and the **z axis represents admit rate**.

-It turns out that the **Root Mean Squared Error (RMSE) from this model is about 3.8%** That is, **on average we are 3.8% away from the true value of admit rate** accross all GPA and MCAT values.
+It turns out that the **Root Mean Squared Error (RMSE) from this model is about 3.8%** That is, **on average we are 3.8% away from the true value of admit rate** accross all GPA and MCAT values. **Not too bad!**

 # So How Does a Prospective Med School Student Use This?

-So we have a fairly accruate model to predict admit rate given just GPA and MCAT score.
+So we have a **fairly accurate model to predict admit rate given just GPA and MCAT score**.
 How does a student who is trying to optimize her chances of medical school admission use this tool?

-Let's say you are a student at some point in your academic track with a GPA of 3.4 and an MCAT score of 512.
-Your natural question should be **"Should I dedicate my time to boosting my MCAT or my GPA"** After all, you still only get 24 hours in your day.
+Let's say you are a student at some point in your academic track with a **GPA of 3.4 and an MCAT score of 512**.
+Your natural question should be **"Should I dedicate my time to boosting my MCAT or my GPA?"** After all, you still only get 24 hours in your day.

 A natural way to answer this question would be to **focus on the one which gives you the greatest admit rate boost**.
 If that seems like a strange notion, pretend you are a student in a more extreme situation.
 You are a student who has a **GPA of 3.96 and an MCAT score of 485**.
 It really doesnt make sense to spend all of your free time studying for exams and trying to boost your GPA when it is already so high.
 It especially doesn't make sense given that your **MCAT score is below the median and might seriously impede your chances of admission if you don't work on it**.

-So, the question is, how do we measure the admit rate boost from an increase in GPA vs an increase in MCAT score?
+So, the question is, ***how do we measure the admit rate boost from an increase in GPA vs an increase in MCAT score?***

 We can do this pretty easily if we take a look at that surface above and **treat it as a kind of 'hill'**.
 That is, our goal is to climb higher and higher on that hill since that implies reaching **higher and higher chances of admission**.
 Pretend you're standing on that hill at some point and want to know the best way to gain some altitude.
 You can **see what happens to your admit rate by taking a few steps in the GPA direction** and then **what happens to it when you take a few steps in the MCAT direction**.

 We just need to be a bit careful here when we say **few steps**.
 We note that **GPA has a range from 0.0 to 4.0** (length 4) while **MCAT has a range from 472 to 528** (length 56).
 In lieu of any detailed information about the relative difficulty of GPA gain vs MCAT gain, we make the **simplifying assumption of matching a 1 point gain in GPA with a 14 point gain in MCAT** (since 56 divided by 4 is 14).

-We proceed by using a very simple measure, $r(G,M)$, defined as:
+We proceed by using a **very simple measure, $r(G,M)$**, defined as:

 $$
-r(G,M) = \frac{\texrm{Admit Rate Boost from a small change in GPA}}{\texrm{Admit Rate Boost from a small change in MCAT}}
+r(G,M) = \frac{\textrm{Admit Rate Boost from a small change in GPA}}{\textrm{Admit Rate Boost from a small change in MCAT}}
 $$

 where

 $$
 G = \textrm{GPA}

 M = \textrm{MCAT}
 $$

-and "small change" is defined proportionally as above.
+and "small change" is defined proportionally as above **using the equivalence factor of 14**.

-Note that if $r(G,M) > 1$, then improving GPA is a better idea than improving MCAT since it leads to a greater admit rate boost.
-If, on the other hand, $r(G,M) < 1$ then we should improve MCAT instead of GPA.
+Note that **if $r(G,M) > 1$, then improving GPA is a better idea** than improving MCAT since it leads to a greater admit rate boost. **If, on the other hand, $r(G,M) < 1$ then we should improve MCAT** instead of GPA.

 We show the table of $r(G,M)$ values for some intervals of MCAT and GPA below.